skycoin/docs/content/devdocs/guides/block_chain.md

 block, an SPV client only needs a copy of the C, AB, and EEEE hashes in addition to the merkle root; the client doesn't need to know anything about any of the other transactions.
-If the five transactions in this block were all at the maximum size, downloading the entire block would require over 500,000 bytes---but downloading three hashes plus the block header requires only 140 bytes.
+If the five transactions in this block were all at the maximum size, downloading the entire block would require 448 bytes---but downloading three hashes plus the block header requires only 220 bytes.
 {{% comment%}}}

 TODO: Sizes in bytes mentioned above are for Bitcoin.
 Update accordingly for Skycoin